mlcommons/mlcube/docs/getting-started/mnist.md

 ## MNIST training code
-Training a ML model is a process involving multiple steps such as getting data, analyzing and cleaning data, splitting into train/validation/test data sets, running hyper-parameter optimization experiments and performing final model testing.
+Training an ML model is a process involving multiple steps such as getting data, analyzing and cleaning data, splitting into train/validation/test data sets, running hyper-parameter optimization experiments and performing final model testing.
 It is a relatively small and well studied dataset that provides standard train/test split.
 In this simple example a developer needs to implement two steps - (1) downloading data and (2) training a model.
 We'll call these steps